auth0/docs/articles/quickstart/spa/react/interactive.md

 ---

 :::note
-Visit the <a href="https://developer.auth0.com/resources/guides/spa/react/basic-authentication" target="_blank">React Authentication By Example</a> guide for a deep dive into implementing user authentication in React.
+Visit the <a href="https://developer.auth0.com/resources/guides/spa/react/basic-authentication" target="_blank" rel="noreferrer">React Authentication By Example</a> guide for a deep dive into implementing user authentication in React.
 This guide provides additional details on how to create a sign-up button, add route guards using React Router, and call a protected API from React.
 :::

 # Add Login to Your React Application